rbeesley/hw3d/hw3d/lib/DXErr/README.md

 ## Usage

 Update the `C/C++ > General > Additional Include Directories` and `Linker > General > Additional Library Directories` project properties to include this library directory.
-Something like `$(ProjectDir)libs\DXErr` will work for all configurations if you follow a structure where the libs directory is a subdirectory under the Project Directory.
+Something like `$(ProjectDir)lib\DXErr` will work for all configurations if you follow a structure where the lib directory is a subdirectory under the Project Directory.
+It is dependent on _WIN64, _UNICODE, and _DEBUG macro definitions, so make sure those are set appropriately to match your target build configuration.

 Then add the header to your source: